Code-Institute-Submissions/First-Milestone-Project-18/README.md

 **Note:** *I got help with this section from Eventyret_mentor, as I have actually not done this before.*

-1. Follow this link to my [Project Github Repository](https://github.com/KittyMcDonagh/First-Milestone-Project)
+1. Follow this link to my [Project Repository on Github](https://github.com/KittyMcDonagh/First-Milestone-Project)
 2. On the repository page click "Clone or Download"
 3. In the Clone with HTTPs section, copy the clone URL for the repository.
 4. In your local IDE open Git Bash.